goncalo2k/image-gallery/README.md

 ## Why this worker

 - **Cloudflare-native stack** – Workers runtime with bindings for R2 (`ANALOGS_BUCKET`), D1 (`ANALOGS_METADATA_DB`), AI (`AI`), Images (`IMAGES`), and the Cache API.
-- **Multiple ingestion paths** – Accept a multipart file upload or fetch a remote URL, sanitize its name, and persist both the blob and metadata.
+- **Multiple ingestion paths** – Accept file upload or fetch a remote URL, sanitize its name, and persist both the blob and metadata.
 - **AI-powered accessibility** – Missing descriptions trigger `@cf/llava-hf/llava-1.5-7b-hf`; oversized buffers are resized via the Images binding before inference to save tokens.
 - **Resilient writes** – Blob upload and description generation happen in parallel, and metadata persistence runs in `executionCtx.waitUntil`.
 Failures trigger best-effort cleanup.
 - **Edge caching & headers** – Successful `GET /images/:name` responses emit immutable caching headers, an opinionated `ETag`, and store the object in `caches.default` for future hits.